jjvega86/devCodeCampNotionAutomations/README.md

 https://stackoverflow.com/questions/66513210/cant-get-page-title-from-notion-using-api

 # TO DO
+## General
+    -- Error Handling
+    -- Unit Tests
+    -- Shell script for command line interface
+    -- Documentation

+## Clockify API Integration
+### Reporting
+    -- Pull Clockify weekly time tracking report, add avg time calcs, send to Notion as entry in Instructor Time Tracking

+### Grading
+    -- Create new project in Clockify when assignment to grade is created in Notion
+### Junior Developer Standups
+    -- Create new project in Clockify when a new student is added to Active Students

+## Notion Automations
+### courses.py
+    -- Take in Excel course templates -> update same course in Notion -- Create a duplicate of existing courses
+### activestudents.py
-## grading.py
+### grading.py
     -- Add new grading templates for new classes
     -- Pre-load all assignments in Grading.
 Load with class templates and set to automatically appear a week before assignment submitted\
     -- Automatic reminders to system admins for pending grading

-##class_schedules.py
+### classschedules.py
-    -- Create new schedules for new classes; automatically add dates for all events, accounting for holidays and weekends
+    -- Create new schedules for new classes
+    -- automatically add dates for all events, accounting for holidays and weekends, based on class start

-##onedrive
+## Wish List
-    -- Scrape OneDrive account for matching lecture/user story/resource files and add to relevant courses/events
+    -- Scrape OneDrive account for matching lecture/user story/resource files and add to relevant courses/events -- Listen for In Progress status on Notion, automatically start Clockify timer